galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 Falco lists all of the sequences which make up more than 0.1% of the total.
 For each over-represented sequence Falco will look for matches in a database of common contaminants and will report the best hit it finds.
 Hits must be at least 20bp in length and have no more than 1 mismatch.
 Finding a hit doesn't necessarily mean that this is the source of the contamination, but may point you in the right direction.
 It's also worth pointing out that many adapter sequences are very similar to each other so you may get a hit reported which isn't technically correct, but which has a very similar sequence to the actual match.

 RNA sequencing data may have some transcripts that are so abundant that they register as over-represented sequence.
 With DNA sequencing data no single sequence should be present at a high enough frequency to be listed, but we can sometimes see a small percentage of adapter reads.
-[Here's](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/9%20Overrepresented%20Sequences.html) the official documentation of FastQC regarding this output.
+Here you can find  the [official documentation of FastQC regarding this output](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/9%20Overrepresented%20Sequences.html).

 > <question-title></question-title>
 >